 Office: Eckhart 409

-I am a second year L.E.
+I am an L.E.
 Dickson instructor in the Department of Mathematics at the University of Chicago.
-I graduated from University of Maryland, College Park in 2013 under the supervision of Prof. Dmitry Dolgopyat.
+I graduated from University of Maryland, College Park in 2013 under the supervision of Professor Dmitry Dolgopyat.

 My detailed CV can be found here.

-Currently I am interested in the following fields: Hamiltonian dynamics, hyperbolic dynamics, symplectic topology.
+Currently I am interested in dynamical systems and symplectic topology.